Bylaws

 D. Secretary.
 The responsibilities of the Secretary are as follows:

-1. Keep records of meetings of the YCDCC and the Executive Board and provide written or
+1. Keep records of meetings of the YCDCC and the Executive Board and provide written or electronic copies to members in a timely manner.

 2. Maintain the following lists: